LauBalos/CloudNetwork/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- What is the main advantage of automating configuration with Ansible?
-	- The main advantages of automating configuration with Ansible is that there's less chance for mistakes and time efficient.
+- The main advantages of automating configuration with Ansible is that there is less chance for errors and it's more time efficient.

 The playbook implements the following tasks:
 - In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.